 Alongside economic factors, political instability has been a significant driver of migration from Latin American countries to the U.S. (FitzGerald and Arar 2018).
 In the Hispanic Caribbean, the Cuban Revolution of 1959 started the largest refugee movement to the United States in history (Duany 2017); the Cuban Adjustment Act of 1966 and subsequent policies, such as the “wet foot, dry foot” policy (1995-2017), have significantly influenced Cuban migration to the United States.
 This has been followed by large subsequent flows from countries elsewhere with political instability (González 2024); e.g., in the first 11 months of 2023, over 50% of approximately 412,000 asylum applications to the U.S. Department of Homeland Security came from Venezuela, Cuba, Colombia, and Nicaragua (U.S. Customs and Border Protection 2024).
 By contrast, Puerto Rico’s special status as a U.S. territory since 1898 has facilitated legal entry to the U.S. mainland for its residents.
 This illustrates how political arrangements can create facilitated migration channels, potentially leading to what migration theorists term “migration systems” or “transnational social spaces” (Kritz, Lim, and Zlotnik 1992).

 Other changes in U.S. immigration policy have also shaped the patterns of flows from different countries.
 In the below analysis we examine the varying migration timing of older adult immigrants currently in the U.S., distinguishing several broad periods.
 The period before 1965 was characterized by relatively higher immigration from Puerto Rico but also the initial wave of post-Castro Cuban immigration; its end is marked by the passage of the 1965 Immigration and Naturalization Act that shifted away from country quotas and towards family reunification, and the 1964 end of the Mexican Bracero program.
 The period from 1965-1979 captures the subsequent rapid rise of permanent Mexican immigration; the 1980-99 period covers the Reagan-era Immigration Reform and Control Act of 1986 and a period of rapid increase in Dominican immigration.
-The post-2000 period captures more recent inflows, which includes mid-to later-adult migration among the current population of older adults immigrants.
+The post-2000 period captures more recent inflows, which includes mid-to later-adult migration among the current population of older adult immigrants.

-Of particular interest for the present study are the selection processes that determine the sociodemographic characteristics of those individuals who migrate in any given country cohort.
-Age is among the starkest determinants of migration, with working age adults typically dominating flows, and fewer immigrants at older ages.
+Of particular interest for the present study are the selection processes impacting the sociodemographic characteristics of migrants in any given country cohort.
+Age is among the starkest determinants of migration, with working age adults typically dominating flows, while older individuals migrate less frequently.
 There are also varying patterns of selection by education, depending on other immigration determinants (Hanson, Orrenius, and Zavodny 2023).
 The current study is not able to analyze selectivity by health status; a large body of previous research has investigated positive selectivity on health attributes (Feliciano 2020), and we encourage future work to build on this paper to better understand health selectivity in the Hispanic Caribbean.

 Data and Methods